jolod/flc/README.md

 Well, *flc* does a little more and a little less than *component* and *integrant*. *flc* can be used instead of *[plumatic/graph]* even.

 The big selling point of *flc* is that the system is extensible by its open design. *flc* is not a framework like *component* and *integrant*; *flc* is just a collection of functions that you compose.
+The extensibility stems from that *flc* is *very* functional.
+Not only are lifecycles expressed using functions (in contrast to protocol methods and multimethods), components *are* functions (in contrast to records and keywords, respectively) and the "dependency injection" is just function application.

-Importantly, you can ad hoc wrap the components to enrich the life cycles.
+Importantly, you can ad-hoc wrap the components to enrich the life cycles.
 For instance, with *flc* you can with a simple function add exception handling during start for all your components or logging of the start and stop functions, without changing the source code of the components.
-You can "import" components from *component* or *integrant*, and then add logging to them.
+You can even "import" components from *component* or *integrant*, and then add logging to them.
+(See also [doc/for-component-users.md] and [doc/for-integrant-users.md])

-If you have a slow-running *graph*, where the computations dominate the function invocation overhead, you can use the drop-in replacement library *[flc-x/graph]* and add logging with *flc*.
-You can also make the computations run in futures to speed up the computation, while also logging.
+If you have a slow-running *[plumatic/graph]*, where the computations dominate the function invocation overhead, you can use the drop-in replacement library *[flc-x/graph]* and add logging with *flc*.
+You can also make the computations run in futures to speed up the computation, while also logging the progress.

 Extensions like these can be stacked, and since wrapping e.g. a *component* component is just another extension, you can take your existing *component* system, turn it into an *flc* system (see `flc-x.component/system`), and then start it as if it was an *flc* system and make use of all the extensions (see below for a partial list), without any change to your existing component code.

+## Guides for *component* and *integrant* users

+*component* users can look at [doc/for-component-users.md], and *integrant* users can look at [doc/for-integrant-users.md].
+There are also source files in the [dev/guide] directory.

 ## Description